How to Select the Best Dog GPS Tracker

 Some skittish or panicked dogs can be caught without a humane trap, but you need to know what you are doing.
 In particular, you may be able to use calming signals to get your lost dog to approach you.
 Learn more about lost dog behavior and calming signals here.

 Once you have located your lost dog, turn off Lost Dog Mode to preserve battery life and try calming signals to get them to approach you.
 If this does not work, keep Lost Dog Mode off (unless your dog is in a dangerous area) to preserve battery life as long as possible.
-Contact a pet detective or other lost pet specialist as soon as possible for professional advice and/or on-site help to maximize the chance of catching your dog quickly.
+Contact a pet detective or other lost pet specialist as soon as possible for professional advice and/or on-site help to improve the chances of catching your dog quickly.

 Longer battery life is also helpful if you are someone who probably won't remember to charge the tracker regularly.
 I have had many calls about lost dogs and cats wearing GPS trackers that weren't charged when the pet went missing.